Miku (footballer)

 Nicolás Ladislao Fedor Flores (born 19 August 1985), commonly known as Miku, is a Venezuelan professional footballer who plays as a striker for Metropolitanos.

 He spent most of his career in Spain, having played for a host of clubs and starting with Valencia.
 In La Liga, he also represented Getafe and Rayo Vallecano, and won a Scottish double while on loan at Celtic in 2013.

 Miku represented Venezuela in two Copa América tournaments.

 Early years

 The son of a Hungarian father and a Venezuelan mother, Miku was born in Caracas and received his nickname after Miklós, the equivalent of his first name in the Hungarian language.

 Club career

 Valencia

-Having arrived in Valencia CF's youth system in 2001, Miku turned professional three years later, going on to serve five consecutive loans afterwards in both the second and third divisions.
+Having arrived in Valencia CF's youth system in 2002, Miku turned professional two years later, going on to serve five consecutive loans afterwards in both the second and third divisions.

 On 27 August 2009, having returned to the Che after a strong season with UD Salamanca (finishing as joint-fifth in the goal charts), he scored a hat-trick in a 4–1 home win against Stabæk Fotball in the play-off round of the UEFA Europa League.